Rent a Property in Spain

 Upon arrival at your rented property, conduct a thorough inspection to note any existing damages or maintenance issues.
 Communicate these findings promptly to the landlord or property manager for resolution.

 Arrange for essential utilities (electricity, water, gas) and services (internet, telephone) to be transferred to your name, ensuring you understand billing cycles and payment methods.
-Embrace the Spanish lifestyle by participating in community events, exploring local attractions, and connecting with neighbors to integrate seamlessly into your new environment.
+Embrace the Spanish lifestyle by participating in community events, exploring local attractions, and connecting with neighbours to integrate seamlessly into your new environment.

 Maintaining Your Rental: